OUR FAVORITE GEAR

 Beach Umbrella

-While living and working in Florida for half a year we learn what makes a good umbrella.
-I’ve seen too many people struggle on the beach to keep their umbrellas upright in the wind.
-It has a screw at the bottom so it easily screws into the sand and stays put.
+While living and working in Florida for half a year, we learned what makes a good umbrella.
+Too many people struggle on the beach to keep their umbrellas upright in the wind.
+It has a screw at the bottom, so it easily screws into the sand and stays put.
 We use this umbrella everywhere.
 On the beach, on the boat, in the dinghy.
 To keep the sun at bay and even to keep us dry.
 The trade winds don’t knock this thing over.
 Tip: I paid a lot less at Costco.

 Gear or Fruit Hammock